WordPoints/wordpoints/src/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fixed: Honor the Excluded Users setting in the Top Users widget and shortcode.

 = 1.6.0 =
 * New: The value of the main setting for a hook is displayed in its title bar.
 * New: Translation into Spanish thanks to Andrew Kurtis of WebHostingHub.